An Alternative Trajectory for Generative AI: Importance of good data

 \section{Importance of good data}

 If a good abstraction is the engine of deep reasoning, data provide the fuel.
 However, the current industrial trajectory has prioritized the volume of this fuel over its purity.
-The dominant paradigm for training language models -- scraping massive quantities of text from the open web and training a single, generalist giant on that mixture -- seems to have clear pragmatic advantages (availability, scale, no extra effort required) but is a very poor proxy for a high-quality data training signal.
-Training models on good data is a basic axiom of machine learning.
-However, this axiom has been ignored since the inception of LLMs.
-Internet data are heterogeneous and of mixed quality, rife with noise, duplication, and unverified, conflicting information.
-Recent studies on massive web corpora, such as CommonCrawl, highlight significant issues related to formatting inconsistencies, irrelevant content, and hidden biases that are inevitably internalized by models \citep{perelkiewicz2024review}.
-This is intuitive; guaranteeing the integrity of the training data at this scale is statistically impossible.
-Even careful filtering pipelines cannot perfectly remove low-quality or adversarial content, and low rates of problematic examples can have outsized downstream effects on model behavior, especially on tasks that require deep, compositional reasoning \citep{havrilla2024understanding}.
-Experts argue that we should stop assuming ``more web text'' is always better and instead focus on curating high-quality datasets \citep{bender2021dangers}.
+The dominant paradigm for training LLMs -- scraping massive quantities of text from the open web and training a single generalist giant on that mixture -- seems to have clear pragmatic advantages (availability, scale, no extra effort required) but is a very poor proxy for a high-quality data training signal.
+Studies on massive web corpora, e.g., CommonCrawl, highlight significant issues related to formatting inconsistencies, irrelevant content, and hidden biases that are inevitably internalized by models \citep{perelkiewicz2024review}.
+Even careful filtering pipelines cannot perfectly remove low-quality or adversarial content, and low rates of problematic examples can have outsized downstream effects on model behavior, e.g., on tasks that require deep, compositional reasoning \citep{havrilla2024understanding}.